 While driving in France: Highway signs are in blue and smaller natinoal or distric roads are green or white

-Take the highways if you want to save time on a long journey.
+Take the toll highways (Autoroutes or A-roads) if you want to save time on a long journey when driving through France.
 Highways used to be state-run but have now been privatized, meaning you have to pay to use them.
-Normally you take a ticket upon entering the highway, and pay when you exit.

 Highway tolls